PocketByte/LocoLaser/README.md

   * Default iOS: ".\\\\tmp\\\\".

 ##### Google Sheet
-Google Sheet should contain following properties:<br>
+Google Sheet may contain following properties:<br>
 - **`type`** - String.
 Type of the source.
 Must be "googlesheet".
 Not necessary property but if you want to be sure that you use right tool you should define it.
 - **`id`** - String.
 ID of the Google Sheet.
 You can get it from sheet url (https://docs.google.com/spreadsheets/d/**sheet_id**).
 - **`worksheet_title`** - Title of the worksheet with localized strings.
 Not necessary property, by default will used first worksheet of the sheet.